deemp/flakes/README.md

 - There might be problems authorizing on GitHub
 - You may try creating a classic GitHub [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with permissions: `read:user, repo, user:email, workflow`

+## manager

+Due to some reasons, we use GHC 9.0.2 for `manager`.
+That is why, if you'd like to tweak it, open `codium` and write `settings.json` there

 ## Miscellaneous